geekchicdesigns/COTS-FOSS-Tracker/README.md

 # COTS-FOSS-Tracker
 Tracking Infrastructure COTS/FOSS Versioning

+THIS IS A LIVE REPOSITORY!
+UPDATES ARE IN-PROGRESS, AND README.MD FILES ARE THROUGHOUT!

 ## COTS/FOSS Tracker - Local Automation
 What the tracker does (locally)
 1. Pull live versions from: